 According to data from a McKinsey Global Institute report, salespeople often spend less than 40% of their time actually selling products.

-A lack of data around the products that are actually being sold, what pricing concessions are being made, and which features or services that customers actually use also mean that your team will reach a bottleneck where it’s difficult for growth to continue.
+A lack of data about the products that are actually being sold, what pricing concessions are being made, and which features or services customers actually use also means that your team will reach a bottleneck where it’s difficult for growth to continue.

-Solving problems with your CPQ process is one of the most effective ways to get back on track.
+Adopting the CPQ process and supporting it with appropriate configure, price, quote software is one of the most effective ways to get back on track.

 However, in order to do that, you’ll need to find a CPQ solution that can help your team succeed.